Frequently asked questions

 Always bring any relevant MRI, Ultrasound, X-ray scans, medical reports and private health insurance cards with you to each consultation.

-As Osteopathy is a manual therapy we recommend wearing loose and comfortable clothing that is easy for you to move around in.
+As Osteopathy is a manual and physical form of therapy we recommend wearing loose and comfortable clothing that is easy for you to move around in.

 For the purposes of examination and treatment you may also be asked to remove certain items of clothing.
-In this instance, a gown will be available to keep you covered and warm.
+Upon request a gown is available to keep you covered and warm.

-Medicare rebates for subsidised osteopathic treatment are only available via enhance primary care plans, commonly called EPC’s.
-Eligibility is determined by a GP who must write up a plan for you.
-EPC care plans can include up to a maximum of five osteopathic treatments per year.
+Medicare rebates for subsidised osteopathic treatment are only available via Chronic Disease Management (aka Enhanced Primary Care) plans.
+Eligibility is determined by a GP who will then write up a plan for you.
+CDM plans can include up to a maximum of five osteopathic treatments per year.

 If you are unsure how to qualify for this, please feel free to contact us for further information, or speak to your GP.